-Middleton graduated from Berkeley High School in Moncks Corner, South Carolina.
-While in high school, he was a standout athlete in football and wrestling earning State Honors.
-He later attended Savannah State University where he graduated cum laude with dual degrees in Mass Communication with a concentration in Public Relations & Advertisement and English Literature & Language.
+Christopher graduated from Berkeley High School in Moncks Corner, South Carolina.
+While in high school, he was a standout athlete in football and wrestling: earning State Honors in both sports.
+He later attended Savannah State University where he graduated cum laude with dual B.A. degrees in Mass Communication with a concentration in Public Relations & Advertising and English Literature & Language.

-Mr. Middleton later attended Vermont Law School.
-While at law school Middleton was a member of various campus committees and was elected as Senator of the Student Bar Association.
-In addition, at graduation, he received the prestigious Alumni Contribution Award for his commitment to the institution, the students and the community.
+Middleton later attended Vermont Law School.
+While there he was a member of the Student Services Committee, VLS Diversity Committee, SBA Finance Committee, Student Activity Committee and the Pro Bono Committee.
+Needless to say, Middleton continued to be active and engaged in collegiate life.
+Because of his reputation and work ethic, he was elected as Senator of the Student Bar Association and served in this capacity until graduation.
+At graduation, he received the prestigious VLS Alumni Award for his commitment to the institution, the students, and the community.
 He later returned to Savannah, Georgia where he began his professional legal career as an assistant public defender for the Eastern Judicial Circuit.
-He quickly advanced to the following positions: Senior Trial Team Leader, Major Crimes Division Litigator, Division Chief and Deputy Chief Assistant.
-While working at the Public Defender’s Office, Middleton resolved over 1000 cases and conducted numerous Major Crime Jury Trials.
+He quickly advanced to the following positions: Senior Trial Team Leader, Major Crimes Division Litigator, Felony Division Chief and Interim Chief Public Defender.
+While working at the Public Defender’s Office, Middleton resolved thousands of cases and conducted numerous Major Crime Jury Trials.

 Activities and Outreach

 Aside from courtroom litigation, Middleton has served on various community boards such as the Citizens Advisory Board for the Metropolitan Planning Commission; Chatham-Savannah Citizens Advocacy; The Savannah Chapter of the 100; Savannah Bar Association Executive Committee; The Port City Bar Association and Omega Psi Phi Fraternity, Inc.